 Amazon cuts this out by changing the budget process from company teams asking for higher budgets, to focusing on what each team brings in terms of customer impact, all while keeping cost and risk in mind.
 This means that spending money just to reach the "easy" budget would not be a good idea.
 The customer impact for this activity would be far more costly than it needs to be, and the justification for the funding wouldn't pass in the next valuation.

 Amazon is a unique company and its size and often unconventional ways of doing things make it hard to learn from.
 However, one thing stands out and that is the way it conducts budgeting.
-Its unconventional ways of conducting the process create business efficiency, and perhaps open-mindedness is one of the factors that contributed to creating Amazon Prime.
+Its unconventional ways of conducting the process creates business efficiency, and perhaps the open mindedness is one of the factors that contributed to creating Amazon Prime.
 One thing is certain.
 When creating an efficient budgeting and planning system that is individualized for each company, good things will happen.